-During the financial year, the Customs Department of Wujiang District, Jiangsu Province, The People's Republic of China, commenced a detailed inquiry into the customs' duties paid by a subsidiary of the Group in China.
-As a result of the detailed inquiry, the additional customs' duties including penalty amounted to RMB5.76 million (equivalent to approximately RM2,900,000) is payable by the subsidiary but has yet to be finalised by the Customs Authority.
-However, the Group has accrued the potential liability at year end.
+In the previous financial year, the Customs Department of Wujiang District, Jiangsu Province, The People's Republic of China, commenced a detailed inquiry into the customs' duties paid by a subsidiary of the Group in China.
+As a result of the completion of the detailed inquiry, the additional customs' duties including penalty amounted to RMB11.27 million (equivalent to approximately RM5.80 million) was payable by the subsidiary to the Customs Authority.
+An amount of RMB5.76 million (equivalent to approximately RM2.90 million) had been accrued in the previous year whilst the remaining balances of RMB5.54 million (equivalent to approximately RM2.90 million) was recognised during the current financial year.